draape/journal/README.md

 # journal

-A picture centric journal implemented as a static site using serverless functions
+A picture centric journal implemented as a static site using Sanity CMS and Gatsby.